meggrooms/Gameschool_Academy/README.md

 ## HTML5 Coding Examples
 <br>
-I taught myself HTML more than 25 years ago and have worked hard to keep my coding up-to-date.
-I now use a mixture of HTML5 and customizable pre-written AI coding included with my website packages.
+I taught myself HTML over 25 years ago and have worked hard to keep my coding up-to-date.
+I primarily use a mixture of HTML5 & CSS to create and design websites.

 ## WooCommerce